Skip to content

 bool

-True if the path exists, False otherwise.
+True if the path exists and is accessible, False otherwise.

 Raises: